 The NTSB found that most wrong-way collisions begin when one driver enters a highway exit ramp in the wrong direction.
 The agency also analyzed accidents triggered by less common errors, such as making a U-turn on the highway or passing through the emergency turnaround in the median but driving against oncoming traffic.

-Who’s at fault?
 About 15 percent of wrong-way drivers are older than age 70; it is believed that many of these older drivers have become confused in highway traffic and may not even realize they’re driving in the wrong direction.
 But the NTSB says that drunk drivers are responsible for six out of ten wrong-way crashes—and that repeat offenders cause about ten percent of those collisions.

 As a result of the study, the NTSB has produced a list of several policy recommendations to traffic safety organizations at the national and state levels.
 The proposal that gathered the most attention is the recommendation to state legislators that any person convicted of driving while intoxicated must have an ignition lock installed on his car.
 Currently, 17 states have laws requiring the use of an interlock device by all convicted drunk drivers.

-Directions for the future.
 The National Transportation Safety Board cannot directly change public policy for highway driving—that’s the responsibility of state governments.
 But we believe that the NTSB is on the right course here.
 Wrong-way collisions are horrific, and public policy needs to recognize that and respond more forcefully.